fbpx

 What is Havdalah?

 At its core, Havdalah is a ceremony of separation and distinction.
-Through the use of wine, fragrant spices, a multi-wicked candle, and heartfelt blessings, Havdalah signifies the conclusion of Shabbat and welcomes the new week.
-It is a multisensory experience that engages the body, mind, and spirit, aiding our transition from the sacred to the everyday while carrying the essence (rest) of Shabbat into the days ahead.
+It’s tools are wine, fragrant spices, a multi-wicked candle, and heartfelt blessings.
+Havdalah signifies the conclusion of Shabbat and welcomes the new week.

 Origins and Biblical Connections